tox-dev/tox/docs/how-to/usage.rst

     .. code-block:: ini

         [tox]
-        env_list = py3{10-}, lint
+        env_list = 3.{10-}, lint

 This expands up to the latest `supported CPython version <https://devguide.python.org/versions/>`_ known to tox.
 When you upgrade tox after a new Python release, the range automatically includes the new version.
+The bare range dict is the single-axis spelling; wrap it in ``{ product = [...] }`` only when crossing it with another factor group.

 To start from the oldest supported version: